IW

 'FALKLAND.'

 “Smith, in his 'History of Waterford,' says, 'the Irish greyhound is nearly extinct: it is much taller than a mastiff, but more like a greyhound, and for size, strength, and shape, cannot be equalled.
 Roderick, king of Connaught, was obliged to furnish hawks and greyhounds to Henry II.
 Sir Thomas Rue obtained great favour from the Great Mogul in 1615, for a brace of Irish greyhounds presented by him.
 Henry VIII. presented the Marquis of Dessarages, a Spanish grandee, with two goshawks and four Irish greyhounds.
 “Perhaps sufficient evidence has now been adduced to demonstrate the identity of the Irish wolf-dog with the Highland deer-hound.
 I may, however, in conclusion, give an extract from the excellent paper of Mr. Haffield, already alluded to, as having been read before the Dublin Natural History Society, and which was received by that gentleman from Sir William Betham, Ulster King-at-Arms, an authority of very high importance on any subject connected with Irish antiquities.
 Sir William says,—'From the mention of the wolf-dogs in the old Irish poems and stories, and also from what I have heard from a very old person, long since dead, of his having seen them at 'The Neale,' in the county of Mayo, the seat of Sir John Browne, ancestor to Lord Kilmaine, I have no doubt they were a gigantic greyhound.
-My departed friend described them as being very gentle, and says that Sir John Browne allowed them to come into his dining-room, where they put their heads over
+My departed friend described them as being very gentle, and says that Sir John Browne allowed them to come into his dining-room, where they put their heads over the shoulders of those who sat at table.
+They were not smooth-skinned, like our greyhounds, but rough and curly-haired.
+The Irish poets call the wolf-dog 'Cu,' and the common greyhound 'Gayer;' a marked distinction, the word 'Cu' signifying a champion.'

 “The colour of these dogs varies, but the most esteemed are dark iron-grey, with white breast.
 They are, however, to be found of a yellowish or sandy hue, brindled, or even white.
 In former times, as will be seen from Lord Falkland's letter quoted above, this latter colour was by many preferred.
 It is described as a stately, majestic animal, extremely good-tempered and quiet in his disposition, unless when irritated or excited, when he becomes furious; and is, in consequence of his tremendous strength, a truly formidable animal.”

-year old.
+Goldsmith asserts that he had seen a dozen of these dogs, and informs us “that the largest was about four feet high, or as tall as a calf of a year old.
 They are generally of a white or cinnamon colour, and more robust than the greyhound—their aspect mild, and their disposition gentle and peaceable.
 It is said that their strength is so great, that in combat the mastiff or bull-dog is far from equal to them.
 They commonly seize their antagonists by the back and shake them to death.
 These dogs were never serviceable for hunting, either the stag, the fox, or the hare.
 Their chief utility was in hunting wolves, and to this breed may be attributed the final extirpation of those ferocious animals in England and Wales in early times in the woody districts.”

 Having thus given these different accounts of the Irish wolf-dog, I may add that some persons are of opinion that there were two kinds of them—one partaking of the shape and disposition of the mastiff, and the other of the Highland deer-hound.
-It is not improbable that a noble cross of dogs might have been made from
+It is not improbable that a noble cross of dogs might have been made from these two sorts.
+At all events I have fairly stated the whole of the information I have been able to obtain respecting these dogs, and my readers must form their own opinions.
+The following anecdote, recently communicated to me, is given in the words of the writer:—

 “Two whelps were made a present to my brother by Harvey Combe, of a breed between the old Irish wolf-dog and the blood-hound.
 My brother gave them to Robert Evatt, of Mount Louise, county Monaghan.
 One died young, but the other grew to be a very noble animal indeed.
 Unfortunately he took to chasing sheep, and became an incorrigible destroyer of that inoffensive but valuable stock.
 Evatt found he could not afford to keep such a marauder, and as he was going to Dublin he took up the sheep-killer, in order to present him to the Zoological Society as a fine specimen of the breed.
-His servant was holding him at the door of the hotel when a gig drove up, and the gentleman
+His servant was holding him at the door of the hotel when a gig drove up, and the gentleman alighted.
+The dog sprung from the servant's hold, and jumping into the gig with one bound, seized the mat at the bottom of the gig, which was made of sheepskin, and with another bound made away with his woolly prize, and was brought back with difficulty, after a long and fatiguing pursuit.”

 This is one of the most desperate cases of sheep-hunting in dogs I ever met with.
 It is said, that this propensity may be got rid of by tying a cord covered with wool to the dog's lower jaw, so that the wool may be kept in the mouth.

 I should mention, that in a manuscript of Froissart in the British Museum, which is highly illuminated, there is a representation of the grand entrance of Queen Isabel of England into Paris, in the year 1324.
-She is attended by a noble greyhound, who has a flag,
+She is attended by a noble greyhound, who has a flag, powdered with fleurs-de-lys, bound to his neck.

-payments are frequently made in greyhounds.
+Greyhounds were a favourite species of dog in the middle ages.
+In the ancient pipe-rolls, payments are frequently made in greyhounds.
 In Hawes' “Pastime of Pleasure,” (written in the time of Henry VII.)
 Fame is attended by two greyhounds, on whose golden collars, “Grace” and “Governaunce” are inscribed in diamond letters.

 In the pictures of Rubens, Snyders, and other old masters, some of the powerful dogs there represented would appear to be a breed between the greyhound and mastiff.
 Nothing can exceed the majestic and commanding appearance of these dogs, and such a breed would be most likely to produce the sort of animal most capable of contending with the wolf.

 The Irish wolf-dogs were formerly placed as the supporters of the arms of the ancient Monarchs of Ireland.
-They were collared
+They were collared or, with the motto,

+“Gentle when stroked—fierce when provoked.”
 Mr. Scrope, in his agreeable book on deer-stalking in Scotland, has communicated an account from Mr. Macneill, of Colonsay, of the Highland deer-hound, in which are some interesting remarks relative to the Irish wolf-dog, and from which I shall make a few extracts.

 In making these extracts, it is impossible not to be struck with a remark in the work referred to, that from modern writers we learn nothing further respecting the Irish wolf-dog, than that such a race of dogs at one time existed in Ireland, that they were of a gigantic size, and that they are now extinct.

-One great obstacle in the way of investigating the history of this dog has arisen from the different appellations given to it, according to the fancy of the natives in different parts of the country, such as Irish wolf-dog, Irish greyhound, Highland deer-hound, and Scotch greyhound, and this circumstance may
+One great obstacle in the way of investigating the history of this dog has arisen from the different appellations given to it, according to the fancy of the natives in different parts of the country, such as Irish wolf-dog, Irish greyhound, Highland deer-hound, and Scotch greyhound, and this circumstance may have produced the confusion in fixing its identity.

 In the fourth century a number of dogs, of a great size, were sent in iron cages from Ireland to Rome, and it is not improbable that the dogs so sent were greyhounds, particularly as we learn from the authority of Evelyn and others, that the Irish wolf-dog was used for the fights of the bear-garden.
 “Greyhound” probably means a “great hound.”

-Holinshed, in his “Description of Ireland and the Irish,” written in 1586, has the following notice:—“They are not without wolves, and greyhounds to hunt them, bigger of bone and limb than a colt;” and in a frontispiece to Sir James Ware's “History of Ireland,” an allegorical representation is given of a passage from the Venerable Bede, in which two dogs are introduced, bearing a strong resemblance to that given by Gesner, in his “History of Quadrupeds,” published in 1560The term
+Holinshed, in his “Description of Ireland and the Irish,” written in 1586, has the following notice:—“They are not without wolves, and greyhounds to hunt them, bigger of bone and limb than a colt;” and in a frontispiece to Sir James Ware's “History of Ireland,” an allegorical representation is given of a passage from the Venerable Bede, in which two dogs are introduced, bearing a strong resemblance to that given by Gesner, in his “History of Quadrupeds,” published in 1560The term Irish is applied to Highland dogs, as everything Celtic (not excepting the language) was designated in England; probably in consequence of Ireland being, at that period, better known to the English than Scotland.
+This is, perhaps, a proof of the similarity of the Irish and Scotch deer-hounds.

 Of the courage of the ancient deer-hound there can be little doubt, from the nature of the game for which he was used.
 If any proof were wanting, an incident mentioned by Evelyn in his Diary, in 1670, when present at a bull-fight in the bear-garden, is conclusive.
 He says, “The bulls (meaning the bull-dogs) did exceeding well, but the Irish wolf-dog exceeded, which was a tall greyhound, a stately creature, indeed, who beat a cruel mastiff.”